GoogleChromeLabs/bubblewrap/packages/cli/README.md

 Options:
   - `--track`: publishes the prebuilt file to the Google Play Store specificed track (defaults to internal track).
-  - `--appBundleLocation`: specifies the location of the appbundle to upload to Google Play.
+  - `--appBundleLocation`: specifies the location of the appbundle to upload to Google Play (defaults to current directory).

 #### `playRetain`